abhishekuniyal/amqp/ReadMe.md

 * Messaging increases loose coupling and scalability

-producer can send routing key to excahange.
-And excahnege which is binded with the queues might decide based on routingkey==binding key AND EXCAHNGE TYPE.
+producer can send routing key to exchnge.
+And exchange which is binded with the queues might decide based on routingkey==binding key AND EXCAHNGE TYPE.

 						      Queue2